KatherineMichel/the-global-united-methodist-church-reimagined/research-sprint/research-sprint.md

 For the United Methodist Church to reinvent itself to operate similarly to LifeChurch would be difficult though.
 While much of the United Methodist Church's operating budget comes from the offering plate, LifeChurch has a less conventional business model that involves, in part, revenue generated through its mobile app and online donations, as well as mentoring from a member of a prominent Venture Capital fund.
 LifeChurch also has a much smaller staff to support, again, not unlike a traditional technology startups.

-### Lightning demos
+### Lightning Demos

-The United Methodist Church model
+The United Methodist Church Model
 ![](images/united-methodist-church-model.jpg)

-LifeChurch model
+LifeChurch Model
 ![](images/lifechurch-model.jpg)